stem-discord/website/README.md

 # Branch is pretty stable.
-Just do npm install and everything should work pretty fine.
-Make sure you have vue cli installed
+Just do npm install and everything should work pretty fine. **Make sure you have vue cli installed**

+# quick start and help with front end

+do `npm run serve` and vue cli will launch a front end hot reload server. its pretty much out of the box.
+if you want to do some fancy stuff, read below

 # node